TheLuoFengLab/ChemFM/finetuning/reaction_prediction/readme.md

 We provide **comparisons on benchmark datasets**, including the **USPTO benchmark datasets** (USPTO-Full, USPTO-MIT, and USPTO-50K).
 These datasets, derived from organic chemical reactions in U.S. patents and applications, are widely used to evaluate reaction prediction models.

+<font color="red">However, we exclude methods that are not open-sourced or cannot be replicated based on our extensive replication.</font>

 Additionally, we include details to **replicate the results** reported in our paper, along with **model checkpoints and configurations** for each dataset.

 Our repository supports both synthesis and retrosynthesis prediction and follows standard evaluation practices: